 Replying to a recruiter when unsure

 You may be unsure how to respond to the new opportunities.
-This could be because you are happy with the current job and not looking for a switch.
-Moreover, you might like the company approaching you but do not find the offered position appealing.
+This could be because you are happy with your current job and not looking for a switch.
+Further, you might like the company approaching you but do not find the offered position appealing.
 No matter what the reason is, always craft your message with kind words.

 Replying to a recruiter when not interested